jsbaan/transformer-from-scratch/readme.md

-# Custom implementation of Vanilla Transformers
+# Implementing A Transformer From Scratch
-As an exercise I implemented the vanilla encoder-decoder transformer described in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) without any dependencies except PyTorch.
+To get intimately familiar with the nuts and bolts of transformers, I implemented a bare-bone version of the original transformer proposed in [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+No dependencies except PyTorch.

 WORK IN PROGRESS!